State takes action to battle illegal pot grows, transnational cartels

-SACRAMENTO – Taking aggressive action to protect communities, consumers and the environment alike, California Gov. Gavin Newsom has directed the creation of a new multi-agency, cross-jurisdictional task force of enforcement agencies designed to better coordinate the battle to combat illegal cannabis operations and transnational criminal organizations.
+SACRAMENTO – Taking aggressive action to protect communities, consumers and the environment alike, Governor Gavin Newsom has directed the creation of a new multi-agency, cross-jurisdictional taskforce of enforcement agencies designed to better coordinate the battle to combat illegal cannabis operations and transnational criminal organizations.

-The task force has been charged by Newsom to better align state efforts and increase enforcement coordination between state, local and federal partners.
+The taskforce has been charged by the Governor to better align state efforts and increase enforcement coordination between state, local and federal partners.

-“The State of California is committed to combating illicit commercial cannabis activity which is causing pervasive harm to California communities, the environment, consumers and legal cannabis businesses,” said Nicole Elliott, director of the DCC.
+“The State of California is committed to combatting illicit commercial cannabis activity which is causing pervasive harm to California communities, the environment, consumers and legal cannabis businesses,” said Nicole Elliott, director of DCC.

-– Combatting the non-linear threat of transnational crime that extends to areas of California beyond the border and into some of the most rural parts of the state.
+• Combatting the non-linear threat of transnational crime that extends to areas of California beyond the border and into some of most rural parts of the state.

 By investigating, removing and reclaiming illegal grow sites as well as shutting down illegal manufacturing, distribution and retail operations, and by apprehending and applying meaningful repercussions to offenders and traffickers, state, local and federal law enforcement agencies are protecting consumer and public safety, safeguarding the environment, and depriving illegal cannabis operators and transnational criminal organizations of illicit revenue that undercuts the regulated cannabis market in California.